icopy-site/awesome-cn/docs/awesome/awesome-substrate.md

 <div class="github-widget" data-repo="substrate-developer-hub/awesome-substrate"></div>
 ## Awesome Substrate [![Awesome](https://awesome.re/badge-flat.svg)](https://awesome.re)

+> Please see [`awesome-dot`](https://www.awesome-dot.com/) for a similar list that is more general to the entire Polkadot ecosystem, not just Substrate.

+---

 > An awesome list is a list of awesome things curated by the Substrate community.

 Substrate is a framework for building upgradable, modular and efficient